Written on Christmas Day, 2016.

 So I let it rip.

-In my imagination, with all my senses and emotions participating, I killed my family.
+In my imagination, with all my senses and emotions participating, I killed my family, and destroyed Christmas.

 Heads flew from bodies, and I strung the Christmas tree with intestinal tinsel ripped from their guts.
 Blood spattered the walls and I howled with glee as I rampaged through the holiday halls.
 I felt that primal, victorious satisfaction of the caged, abused beast that has, at last, been let loose to have it’s vengeance.